+What is it?
 Lemon curd is a smooth lemon creamy spread with a strong flavor: tart, tangy and sweet at the same time.
-Another name for it is Lemon Cheese.
 The traditional version is made with butter and eggs, lots of them.
-Not MY curd.
-I made mine vegan, free of eggs and dairy.
-And it came out wonderfully!
+Mine is made with coconut cream.

 There are many recipes for both traditional and vegan curds out there.
 My recipe is a bit different because my resulting texture is thick and creamy, as opposed to runny.
 I made it that way so it could hold up my cupcake hat, or a flaky bar top or a lemon pie meringue.